dappnode/DAppNodeDocs/docs/what-can-you-do.md

 Now you can seamlessly navigate ETH domains in a decentralized way.

 # Advanced users bonus

-## Have your own packages in your DappNode
+## Have your own packages in your DAppNode

 You have two ways to install your own DNPs (DAppNode Packages):

-1. With their ENS name, i.e. kovan.dnp.dappnode.eth (a private repo controlled by our team) or yourpackage.public.dappnode.eth, a repo with free access is available so anyone can publish packages there.
+1. With their ENS name, i.e. kovan.dnp.dappnode.eth (a private repository controlled by our team) or yourpackage.public.dappnode.eth, a repository with free access is available so anyone can publish packages there.

 Ultimately any ENS name that resolves to an IPFS containing a valid manifest is acceptable.